 Individually, we are aware that we go through good times and bad times.
 What we take on during good times tends to go well.
 We’re freer than usual, even in spite of ongoing problems.
 We’re hopeful and are able to feel fulfilled.
 Then we hit those skids on the downward curve of the wave.
 In those times, it seems we can do nothing right.
 This happens to everyone.

 These fluctuating periods come about due to disharmony we have created in our relationship with time.
 If we’re willing to look at and learn from our negativity and the resulting bad times, then we’ll see they will yield victory and understanding.
-So then the downward times won’t be experienced as depressing or upsetting.
+So then we won’t experience the downward times as depressing or upsetting.
 If we can use our time in this way, living in the reality of each moment, life will yield adventure, peace and harmony.
-This peace—this inner anchor—cannot be described in words.
-And it can’t possibly be replaced by any other goal.
+We can’t describe this peace—this inner anchor—in words.
+And we can’t possibly replace it with any other goal.

 So to be present now, we have to have a sense of ourselves and be in reality.
-For many of us, we’re mostly convinced that this is already true about us.
+For many of us, we mostly believe that this is already true about us.
 But upon closer inspection, we discover another situation.
 We only need to sit quietly for a few minutes in meditation to verify the mind’s predilection to jump to any-other-moment-but-this-one.
 Discovery is always the first step.

 In our process of self-finding, we often unearth hidden currents in ourselves that run counter to what we previously thought was true.
 Then we see how these have destroyed so many chances for a happy life full of meaning.
 The finding of these currents can never harm us.
 It’s not seeing them that does all the damage.
 We will eventually come to see that this is so.